 ARC is recognized by the National Child Trauma Stress Network (NCTSN) as “a promising practice.”
 ARC is a comprehensive framework for intervention with youth exposed to complex trauma.
 ARC identifies three core domains that are frequently impacted among traumatized youth, and which are relevant to future resiliency: Attachment, Regulation and Competency.
 ARC provides a theoretical framework and a guiding structure for providers working with children, teens, and their caregivers or caregiving systems.

-Campus activities and programming – amenities that serve to provide a strong ancillary therapy milieu include sports teams that compete with local high schools and other private schools (e.g. football, basketball, wrestling, track), Youth Corp (pseudo ROTC led by former Marines), Student Advisory Team, Peer Mediation, community service projects, and various other student initiated volunteer activities that include Wounded Warrior/Veterans activity, Habitat for Humanity, local Animal Shelter, etc.
+Campus activities and programming – amenities that serve to provide a strong ancillary therapy milieu include sports teams that compete with local high schools and other private schools (e.g. football, soccer, basketball, wrestling, track), Student Leadership Team, peer mediation, community service projects, and various other student initiated volunteer activities that include Wounded Warrior/Veterans activity, Habitat for Humanity, local Animal Shelter, etc.